SriramJothiswaran/blog/_posts/2018-02-04-understand-blockchain-beginner-to-advanced.md

 > give explicit control of digital assets to end-users and remove the need to trust any third-party servers and infrastructure

+## Distributed Ledger Technology (DLT)

+A “distributed ledger” is another term for a blockchain.
+It distributes a database (a ledger) of transactions to all participants in a network (also called “peers” or “nodes”).
+There is no central administrator or centralised data storage.

+Distributed ledgers existed prior to Bitcoin, the Bitcoin blockchain marks the convergence of a host of technologies, including time-stamping of transactions, Peer-to-Peer (P2P) networks, cryptography, and shared computational power, along with a new consensus algorithm.

+In summary, distributed ledger technology generally consists of three basic components:

+A **data model **that captures the current state of the ledger

+A **language of transactions** that changes the ledger state

+A **protocol** used to build consensus among participants around which transactions will be accepted, and in what order, by the ledger.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6WG7D47tGb0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 \_\_drafting\_\_